Documentation Index

 5. Collections and Productions panel

-• Preparing assets for an edit/editor
+• Prepare assets for an edit

-• assets of a sports player
+• Group assets centred around a specific sports player

 If your Curator license includes the Edit & Publish Functionality Module, you can use Curator alongside video-editing software like Adobe Premiere Pro.